X-Ray Spex: Reformation

 The band including original bass player Paul Dean, played what was described as a raucous comeback gig and in front of an audience of 3,000 full at The Roundhouse in London on 6 September 2008.
 The gig consisted of Germfree Adolescents in its entirety, with the exception of "Plastic Bag".
+Styrene and Dean were joined by guitarist Mark Saxby, drummer Sid Truelove and saxophonist Dave Flash Wright at the gig.
 A DVD and CD of the Roundhouse performance was released in November 2009 on the Year Zero Label by Future Noise Music.
 Symond Lawes, working as Concrete Jungle Productions, with Poly Styrene, produced the live show at Camden Roundhouse in 2008.

 Poly Styrene died of spinal and breast cancer on 25 April 2011 in East Sussex, England, at the age of 53.

 Documentary and biography

 Styrene is the subject of a documentary Poly Styrene: I Am a Cliché.
 The documentary was directed by Paul Sng, and was co-written by Styrene's daughter, Celeste Bell (who also narrates), and author Zoë Howe.
 The documentary comes in conjunction with the 40-year anniversary of Germfree Adolescents.
 Bell said, "This film will be a celebration of the life and work of my mother, an artist who deserves to be recognized as one of the greatest front women of all time; a little girl with a big voice whose words are more relevant than ever".
 Bell and Howe have co-written a biography about Styrene.
 The book titled Day Glo: The Poly Styrene Story was released in the United States in September 2019.